 Present incidental graphics not suitable for mention as figures, plates or schemes at the end of the article and number them "Graphic 1", etc. Their precise position in the text can then be indicated.
 See further under Electronic artwork.
 If you are working with LaTeX and have such features embedded in the text, these can be left, but such embedding should not be done specifically for publishing purposes.
 Further, high-resolution graphics files must be provided separately.

 Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
-Number tables consecutively in accordance with their appearance in the text.
-Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
-Avoid vertical rules.
-Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
+Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
+Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules and shading in table cells.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
-If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either "Unpublished results" or "Personal communication" Citation of a reference as "in press" implies that the item has been accepted for publication.
+If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
+Citation of a reference as 'in press' implies that the item has been accepted for publication.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.